bigjosh/Timed-Capsule/README.md

 To make LCD updates as power efficient as possible, we precomute the LCDMEM values for every second and minute update and store them in tables.
 Because we were careful to put all the segments making up both seconds digits into a single word of memory (minutes also), we can do a full update with a single 16 bit write.
 We further optimize but keeping the pointer to the next table lookup in a register and using the MSP430's post-decrement addressing mode to also increment the pointer for free (zero cycles).
 This lets us execute a full update on non-rollover seconds in only 4 instructions (not counting ISR overhead).
 This code is here...
 [CCS%20Project/tsl_asm.asm#L91](CCS%20Project/tsl_asm.asm#L91)

+We also further reduce power using the MSP430's LCD buffer hardware.
+We keep the "days" display in one LCD buffer and the "HHMMSS" in the the other buffer.
+This way we only need to update one bit to switch between the two and therefore only end up needing to write to the "days" page once per day to update the day count.

 ## No power mode